Physician Advocacy Successes

 Good health policy is made with physicians in the discussion.

-Over the past two years MSDC working with its members, partners, and other organizations have won major policy victories to help its members practice medicine.
+MSDC, working with its members, partners, and other organizations, has won major policy victories to help its members practice medicine.
 Below is a sampling of those victories.
 Do you want to be a vital part of the next policy victory helping improve the health of the District?
 Contact us today.

 - Mayor Muriel Bowser signs into law the Electronic Medical Order for Scope of Treatment Registry Amendment Act of 2019.
 The eMOST Registry Amendment Act permits the creation of an electronic database of advanced directive wishes for District residents that can be tied into the health information exchange.